15 Customer Service Scenarios to Troubleshoot Tight Corners

 Customer service scenarios for emergency protocols

-Customer service scenarios can be a great resource to refer to when your company’s faced a crisis.
+Customer service scenarios can be a great resource to refer to when your company faces a crisis.
 Everyone hopes it doesn’t happen to them, but it will.
-And you can prepare yourself and your team for the hard times by giving them some ready-made scenarios and responses examples to rely upon.
+And you can prepare yourself and your team for the hard times by giving them some ready-made scenarios and response examples to rely upon.

 Think about the worst situations that might happen to your business and make a list.
 For instance: